mreyes-v/stori-challenge-web-api/README.md

 Now you can go to http://localhost:5002/transactions/upload to upload a .csv file or use the provided Postman collection to test the endpoints.

-__Important__: In order to provide all the requirements to test the project, the AWS keys are provided in clear text.
+__Important__: AWS keys cannot be provided in the repo, please ask for them if needed.